Terminal-2 icon

 3. From the response, save the following details:

-For Use these parameters
+To do this Use these parameters

-authorization adjustment and capture
+Authorization adjustment and capture

 • POIData.POITransactionID.TransactionID: transaction identifier for the payment, in the format Tender_reference.PSP_reference.